Flatt History, Family Crest & Coats of Arms

 Early Notables of the Flatt family (pre 1700)

-More information is included under the topic Early Flatt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Flatt Notables in all our PDF Extended History products and printed products wherever possible.

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Flatt or a variant listed above, including: